Arm-Examples/SDS-Examples/Alif/DevKit/README.md

 The stream `DataInput.<n>.sds` is read back and the algorithm processes this data.
 The stream `DataOutput.<m>.sds` is written whereby `<m>` is the next available file index.

+> **Note:** The playback implementation replays recordings as quickly as possible and does not account for timestamp data.
+>           During playback, the ML system receives the same recorded input data, so timing information is not relevant in this context.

 **Output of SDSIO Server**

 ```txt